 Today 87% of U.S. consumers get their water from publicly owned systems for good reason.
 On average, the cost for privately owned water runs 59% higher than publicly owned water across the country.
 To put the actual cost of our water in perspective, the average cost of publicly owned water across the country is $315 a year for 60,000 gallons, while the average cost of privately owned water is $500 a year.
 But here on the Peninsula our cost is now over $1200 a year and it’s much higher than that if you use water in the 3rd or 4th tier!

-The number of those in our community favoring public ownership is growing quickly as people begin to understand the benefits.
+The number of those in our community favoring public ownership has grown as people begin to understand the benefits.
 Public Water Now has over 4,000 members currently.

-Signing up will keep you informed and current as new developments emerge.
+Signing up for our monthly eblasts will keep you informed and current as new developments emerge.